2 Helpful / 6 Not

 13 Helpful / 0 Not

-Several risk and reward holes which is the sort of golf I love.
+Most holes require power and control if hunting a low score.
+Many risk and reward holes which is the sort of golf I love.

-On the other hand most holes are fair to the intermediate player as well with reasonable fairways if they don't get over ambitious and retain control.
+On the other hand most holes are fair to the intermediate player as well with reasonable fairways if they don't get over ambitious and can retain control.
 Lots of opportunity to go astray and be punished for an errant throw.

 Some world class holes here like #15, gorgeous challenging hole that just calls for you to crank a long throw, but don't go right side into the rough or you will be getting some extra strokes and might have to hunt for your disc and a good recovery shot.